-In the Fall of 2019, NC Space Grant issued its first year of the STEM Bridge Scholarship for Minority-Serving Institution (MSI) Students Program.
+In the fall of 2019, NC Space Grant issued its first STEM Bridge Scholarship for Minority-Serving Institution (MSI) Students.
 The scholarship was designed to provide financial support for talented and underserved students in their freshman and sophomore years of a STEM major.

 The new program was designed as a bridge to knowledge of other NASA opportunities and internships, and serves to connect traditionally underrepresented students with NC Space Grant-supported faculty mentors, as well as a NASA mentor.
 The two 2019-2020 STEM Bridge Scholars had the chance to speak via webinar with Nancy Hall, a scientist at Glenn Research Center, about STEM career opportunities at NASA.

 Because the internship is geared towards freshman and sophomore undergraduates, this scholarship is designed to be more of a learning experience of the different career pathways that NASA offers and less of a complex research project.
 Through this scholarship, NC Space Grant hopes to introduce students early in their academic careers to our Undergraduate Research Scholarship, Graduate Research Fellowship and other NASA-related programs.

 One scholar, North Carolina A&T University sophomore Terrill Jones, used the STEM Bridge Scholarship opportunity to research technology NASA is developing for the Artemis program.
 He also learned about the experiments his faculty mentor, Jeffrey Alston at the Joint School of Nanoscience and Nanoengineering, is conducting in air filtration technology, using ionic liquids that absorb carbon dioxide.